 Raspberry Peach Smoothie

-This delightful fruit smoothie is a lighter breakfast option that is still jam-packed with flavor, 7 grams of protein, and 9 grams of dietary fiber.
-It requires almost no prep time and can be enjoyed at your campsite or on-the-go.
-You won’t even need to keep anything warm or refrigerated while you’re out exploring nature!
+This delightful fruit smoothie is a lighter breakfast option that is still jam-packed with flavor.
+How many hiking breakfast recipes have 7 grams of protein and 9 grams of dietary fiber inside?
+It also requires almost no prep time and can be enjoyed at your campsite or on-the-go.
+You won’t even need to keep anything warm or refrigerated while you’re out exploring nature.

 - 15 Grams of freeze-dried diced peaches, powdered

 - 2 Tbspfull cream milk powder

 At home, you can combine all the ingredients into a resealable drinking thermos or bottle.
 Before you start your hike, add the water to the bottle and shake well.
 Let the smoothie stand for at least five minutes to let the ingredients rehydrate.
 Then, shake again and drink up!